 AAP will fight Delhi Assembly election on basis of its govt's work: Kejriwal

-"All Amit Shah ji (Home Minister) did in his speech recently was abuse me.
+"All (BJP president and Union Home Minister) Amit Shah ji did in his speech recently was abuse me.
 I will not indulge in anything like that.
 We will not abuse anyone.
-"In 70 years, for the first time, people will vote on schools and hospitals
+"In 70 years, for the first time, people will vote on schools and hospitals.
+Our whole campaign will be a positive campaign," he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)